gerhardf1/F3F-Timer/README.md

 * First of all the App has to be started.
 * It shows the own IP address.
 * After pressing button "Connect" it waits for Base A.
-* Now piCAMTracker of Base A should be powerred.
+* Now piCAMTracker of Base A should be powered.
 * After booting the App will show the IP address of Base A.
-* Now piCAMTracker of Base B should be powerred.
+* Now piCAMTracker of Base B should be powered.
 * After booting the App will show the IP address of Base B and is now ready for start.
 * you can select between 3 mode:
   * single: the time for one round is measured.